wanggnoc/MTGIpick/win64/README.txt

   Java Virtual Machine	          jdk 1.7	           jdk 1.7                           jdk 1.7
   MATLAB Compiler Runtime	  mcr 8.4	           mcr 8.4             	             mcr 8.4
 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _
- All software can be downloaded from our websites (http://bioinfo.zstu.edu.cn/MTGI).
-MTGIpick file contains its corresponding JDK and MCR on different platforms.

 3. Download